- What is it written in?

 - What paradigm is it?

-Technically it will be a purely functional language, this means that code cannot have side effects.
-However it will look more like a procedural language which should make it more familiar to more people.
+Like pure functional languages Plasma code cannot have side effects.
+Unlike functional languages we declare affects in terms of resources, and Plasma's syntax looks more like a procedural language which should make it more familiar to more people.
 It will be strongly statically typed (a type system similar to Haskell, Mercury or OCaml's) and use eager evaluation (like OCaml or Mercury).

 - If it is pure, how do you handle effects?
 Are there monads?

-Monads are not used to handle effects as they are in Haskell, and unlike Mercury and Clean I do not plan to use uniqueness typing to manage effects.
-My colleague Peter Schachte created a concept called Resources for his language Wybe.
-I intend to extend this concept a little further and use it to manage effects.
+Monads are not used to handle effects as they are in Haskell, and unlike Mercury and Clean we are not using uniqueness typing to manage effects.
+Peter Schachte created a concept called Resources for his language Wybe.
+We intend to extend this concept a little further and use it to manage effects.

-Monads are useful and may be supported, but wont be used for effects or to the extent that they are in Haskell.
+Monads are useful and may be supported, but will not be used for effects or to the extent that they are in Haskell.

 - Does/will it have/support X?

 - Yes, not implemented yet.